-Investments in Bitcoin as the new digital currency resulted in the global growth of Bitcoin ATM networks in various regions, with 20.8 percent of these ATMs located in Europe.
+Investments in Bitcoin as the new digital currency resulted in the global growth of Bitcoin ATM networks in various regions, with 16.4 percent of these ATMs located in Europe.
 Bitcoin ATMs make it easier for Bitcoin users to purchase the first coins, in comparison to online Bitcoin exchanges.
-In March 2017, there were 58 Bitcoin ATMs installed in the United Kingdom - the highest number among all European countries.
+In April 2020, there were 281 Bitcoin ATMs installed in the United Kingdom - the highest number among all European countries.

 This text provides general information.
 Statista assumes no

 liability for the information given being complete or correct.

 Due to varying update cycles, statistics can display more up-to-date

 In the following 3 chapters, you will quickly find the 20 most important statistics relating to "ATMs in Europe".